 Although many people from the "older" generation grew up computer-less, there are a good many of us who made our living over the years, in and around the computer industry.
 With the growing bubble of retirees, (boomers and beyond), that are coming of age, we decided to develop a product for the non-computer-jocks to stay connected with their family, friends and the world around them, yet give the pc-literate folks a lot of expansion room.
 So, out of that need, and with the help of a few available techno-geezers here in Hawaii, we set about to create what we think is an ideal product for its given purpose.
-And, so was borne the Senior Touch Pad tablet - back in the days when tablets were first created.

 One of our greatest challenges was to offer a 10" tablet at a price point that was affordable by almost any retiree on a fixed income.
 With 10" general purpose tablets still out-of-reach price-wise for most seniors, we struggled to keep our margins and our operating costs low.
 However, the result has been an overwhelming acceptance of this product by virtue of its overall value to the senior and to their families.
 As for its intrinsic value: caregivers and family members tell us they get more peace-of-mind from a simple two line text message from their parent or client every day, than a long conversation once or twice a week.